kevinnguy/dokku-aws-tutorial/README.md

 `brew cask install vagrant-manager`

 ## Set up project for Dokku
 For this tutorial, I'm going to use an Express app as an example.
-You can fork the example app [here.](https://github.com/kevinnguy/express-example)
+You can clone the example app repo [here.](https://github.com/kevinnguy/express-example)

 ## Set up Dokku on your local Vagrant machine
 1. Create the Vagrant virtual machine by changing directory to your local dokku repo